anniefenton/milestone-project-3/README.md

 3. Open Git Bash.
 4. Change the current working directory to the location where you want the cloned directory.
 5. Type 'git clone' and paste the URL you copied in step 2.
 6. Press enter.
 Your clone has been created.
-For more inforation, follow this link.

 ## Credits

 ### Media
-The developer would like to thank Wasa Crispbread, Ella Olssen and Asterisk Kwon for their images used on the site which were accessed from Unsplash.
+I would like to thank Wasa Crispbread, Ella Olssen and Asterisk Kwon for their images used on the site which were accessed from Unsplash.

 ### Code
-All code, except where credited to other developers, libraries, or frameworks, has been writted by the developer.
+All code, except where credited to other developers, libraries, or frameworks, has been writted by myself.
 Credits and URLs have been provided as comments in the HTML, CSS, and JS files.

 ### Acknowledgements

-The developer would specially like to thank the Code Institute's tutor support team for their help and support!
-She would also like to thank her mentor for feedback and guidance.
+I would specially like to thank the Code Institute's tutor support team for their help and support!
+I would also like to thank my mentor for feedback and guidance.